shahroudy/NTURGB-D/README.md

 The resolutions of RGB videos are 1920×1080, depth maps and IR videos are all in 512×424, and 3D skeletal data contains the 3D locations of 25 major body joints at each frame.

 Each file/folder name in both datasets is in the format of SsssCcccPpppRrrrAaaa (e.g., S001C002P003R002A013), in which sss is the setup number, ccc is the camera ID, ppp is the performer ID, rrr is the replication number (1 or 2), and aaa is the action class label.

-The "NTU RGB+D" dataset includes the files/folders with setup numbers between S001 and S017, while the "NTU RGB+D" dataset includes the files/folders with setup numbers between S001 and S032.
+The "NTU RGB+D" dataset includes the files/folders with setup numbers between S001 and S017, while the "NTU RGB+D 120" dataset includes the files/folders with setup numbers between S001 and S032.

 For more details about setups, camera IDs, ..., please refer to the ["NTU RGB+D" dataset paper](http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf), and the ["NTU RGB+D 120" dataset paper](https://doi.org/10.1109/TPAMI.2019.2916873).